It all starts with buying a building lot.

 48. Not all lots are suitable for all styles of homes.

 For example, if your plan includes a walkout basement, make sure the slope of the lot is suitable.
 If it is not, you may have to import fill to improve the grade, which may cost you thousands of extra dollars.

 49. Conservation authorities may have final approval on building permits for your particular lot.

-It is important to confirm this.
+It is essential to confirm this.
 If they do, contact them directly to find out what restrictions they will impose.
-It is imperative you do this before signing any agreements to purchase.
+You must do this before signing any agreements to purchase.